-A selection advisory panel may be convened as part of this process to provide advice on the most suitable candidates for appointment, for consideration by each state and territory Minister for Health.
+AHPRA facilitates the selection process.
+A selection advisory panel may be convened as part of this process to provide advice on the most suitable candidates for appointment, for consideration by the Minister for Health.

 Shortlisted applicants may be interviewed or otherwise assessed to ensure that they have the necessary qualifications, skills and experience for the position.
-Applicants are also required to provide information on whether they are current members of other government or statutory bodies.

-Shortlisted applicants will undergo probity checks, which include:
+Applicants will undergo probity checks, which include:

-- a criminal national police record check by CrimTrac, - an Australian Securities and Investments Commission disqualification register check, and - a National Personal Insolvency Index check conducted Australian Financial Security Authority
+- a national criminal history check by CrimTrac, processed by a suitably trained AHPRA officer - an Australian Securities and Investments Commission (ASIC) disqualification register check - a National Personal Insolvency Index check conducted through the Australian Financial Security Authority (AFSA), and - in the case of a practitioner member applicant, a check of National Board records will be undertaken to ensure that the practitioner is of good standing.

-A signed declaration of private interests form must be completed and attached with your application form.
+A signed declaration of private interests form must be submitted upon application.